joshuarubin/zb/README.md

 The `-n` flag can be used to hide `golint` warnings about missing comments.

-Since dependency calculation can sometimes add a non-trivial amount of time to the `zb lint` command, `go generate` will not be executed by default.
-Use the `--generate, -g` flag to enable `go generate` as necessary.
+Since dependency calculation can sometimes add a non-trivial amount of time to the `zb lint` command, `go generate` will not be executed.

 Files matching certain suffixes will be excluded from the results.
 This list can be modified with the `--ignore-suffix` flag.
 By default files with the following suffixes will be excluded: